 This next tube is a Double Bubble tube.
 It can be fabricated from Pyrex or Quartz and with or without internal electrodes.
 The one shown in the picture below is made from Pyrex and has internal electrodes.
 The idea behind the bubble or bubbles in a plasma tube is that the extra volume of energized gas will create effects of greater intensity over greater distances compared to a straight tube of similar length without a bubble or bubbles.
 Some have dubbed this tube the "Boob Tube".....not too sure why.
-As with most other tubes we make, this tube can be filled with our normal Helium/Neon gas mix, Argon/Neon gas mix, or a variety of other gasses or gas mixes.
+This tube can be filled with the normal Helium/Neon gas mix, Argon/Neon gas mix, or a variety of other gasses or gas mixes.

 The bubbles in this tube are 4 inches in dia. and the tube has an overall length of 20 inches.

 Below, is a Quartz only Mini tube, just 7 inches long.
 It was developed to be used with a modified CB unit only....modified meaning that the CB is adjusted to have it's output power level increased to about 10 to 15 watts.
 And it works very well in this situation.
 This allows one to put together an "economy" Rife system that does not require the use of expensive antenna tuners and linear amplifiers.
-The tube is filled with 100% Argon.
+The normal fill is a mix of Helium & Neon.

 As it turns out, it also works great with a standard Rife system having typical power output levels of 50 watts or better.
 As a matter of fact, it has extremely low SWR's (in the range of 1.1) in all frequency ranges, is very stable, and always lights very easily.
 Being made from Quartz, this tube lets users get into Quartz tubes at a fairly low cost.
 See the photo following.

-A number of recent inquires about a Quartz mini tube for use with high voltage systems like the EMEM 3 has promped us to develop one, and here it is.
+A number of recent inquires about a Quartz mini tube for use with high voltage systems like the EMEM 3 has promped the development of one, and here it is.
 Shown below in an energized and unenergized state.
 This tube has internal electrodes and wires attached to each electrode to which you can make your connections.